grantnicholas/golden_globe/README.md

+*Changelog Feb 2:*
+Added preprocess.txt which preprocess the tweets to get rid useless tweets.
+The program runs ~53 seconds now returning almost identifcal result vs w/o preprocessing. (only differs in small counts, no difference in ranking).
+Could add more words to the preprocess list

 *Changelog Jan 29:*
 Used a naive person detector (ie: is a word capitalized) instead of the part of speech tagger within NLTK.
 Sped up the program a shitton.